Find and enjoy these Village parklands

 - Springtime Dogtooth Violets, False Solomon's Seal, Spring Beauties, Yellow Primroses, Pink Japanese Knotweed, and the biggest patch of Canadian Mayflowers in Ridgewood.

 Located on the corner of North Maple Avenue and Linwood Avenue.
-Graydon Park offers a hockey court, skateboard park, basketball courts, swimming, ice-skating, picnic area, shuffleboard, children's playground, shelter, and restrooms.
+Graydon Park offers a hockey court, skateboard park, basketball hoops, swimming, ice-skating, picnic area, shuffleboard, children's playground, shelter, and restrooms.
 Click on the following link to find all that Graydon Pool has to offer - Graydon Pool website.

 Located on the south side of Grove Street, just west of the Saddle River.
 This is one of Ridgewood's wildscape areas, which include nature trails for walking.